las-wg/agent-permissions.json/README.md

 The former are described using `resource_rules`, which is a list containing, for each element:

 * A `verb` (e.g., `"click_element"` or `"follow_link"`)
-* A CSS or XPath-style `selector` that restricts what the rule applies to
+* A CSS selector that restricts what the rule applies to
 * Whether the action is `allowed` or forbidden
 * (Optionally) `modifiers`, e.g. a limit on how many actions can be performed at the same time or whether it requires explicit user consent